gabrielnau/cal/README.md

 ## Notes
 - user roles are not implemented (i.e. only a car owner can set an availability on his own car)
+- could be improved with a parsing of arguments to date
+- should handle overlapping of periods (even if that's also front end problem)

 ## Timing